vsolovyov/blog/content/good-webcams.md

 If you have a recent MacBook, it provides a decent sound quality with its three-mic array.
-I haven't researched it and don’t know much about other notebooks audio quality.
+I haven't researched it and don’t know much about other notebooks' audio quality.
 If you have a desktop PC, you have to have some external mic anyway.

 If the web camera has shitty audio quality, you’ll have to buy additional gear.
-When I researched the topic, one of the recently released webcams (available from October 2020) with RRP of $180 was producing a sound as if a person sits in a big plastic barrel with closed lid.
+When I researched the topic, one of the recently released webcams (available from October 2020) with RRP of $180 was producing a sound as if a person sits in a big plastic barrel with a closed lid.
 Their voice was very muffled with lots of resonant rattles.
 That level of quality wasn’t acceptable 10 years ago, how this piece of gear could have been produced in 2020 escapes my understanding.